asoca/BlueFire-API-for-Android/README.md

 Version 4:
 	Added Adapter Name and Password retrieval and update.
-	API will connect to any adapter that starts with the Adapter Name.
+	Connects to any adapter that starts with the Adapter Name.
-	Reboots adapter on receiving adapter errors.
+	Reboots the adapter on receiving adapter errors (firmware version 2.12).
-	Supports Adapter Firmware 2.13
+	Supports Adapter Firmware 2.13.